jbroadway/elefant-docs/docs/2.0/designers/available-template-tags.md

 When a layout template is run, it is passed the [Page](http://api.elefantcms.com/visor/lib/Page) object, which makes the following tags available to the template.
 Note the way each is used, as some have filters or conditions that will help ensure they render consistently.

-Below the tag list is a complete example template with all of the required elements.

 ### id

 The page identifier, refers to the unique ID of the page used in the URL, e.g. in the page `http://www.example.com/page_id` the ID value would be `page_id`.
 If you need to include this in the template itself, use: